sdambo-git/spc-x-host-configuration/README.md

           WantedBy=timers.target
 EOF
 ~~~

-Create the machine config on the cluster we can create it on the cluster.
-We will repeat this for each rail.
+Now we can create the machineconfig on the cluster.

 ~~~bash
 $ oc create -f mc-load-fwctl.yaml
 ~~~

 We can monitor the progress of the machine configuration using the `oc get mcp` command.

 ## Validate Spectrum-X Topology